 The most important gain from this trip is a legitimatization of what I do.
 For the past thirteen years I have been working from home, not marketing my services as much as I ought to be for fear that I didn’t know as much I think I do and that I’d be discovered as a fraud.

 I am glad I had the opportunity to experience CubeLand and I am glad to be back in my lively green home office with my Chief Feline Officer by my side.
-My task now is to take the best of CubeLand and implement it in my work life at home.If you enjoyed this post, consider buying me a cafe mocha.
+My task now is to take the best of CubeLand and implement it in my work life at home.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.